S&P says Japan sales tax hike delay makes 'some sense'

 Although Prime Minister Shinzo Abe has yet to declare his intentions regarding the planned sales tax hike, sources have told Reuters that he will delay the planned increase to 10 percent from 8 percent by two and a half years to October 2019.

-The risk of the tax increase pushing consumer spending even further down and possibly hastening a return to deflation persuaded Abe in favor of delaying, the sources said.
+The risk of the tax increase pushing consumer spending even further down and possibly hastening a return to deflation persuaded Abe in favour of delaying, the sources said.

 "It does make some sense, because what you aim to achieve by introducing at tax hike is to generate more revenue," Tan said.

-"We also have to recognize the current economic environment is relatively uncertain and the yen has appreciated quite a lot since the end of last year, which puts some pressure on growth."
+"We also have to recognise the current economic environment is relatively uncertain and the yen has appreciated quite a lot since the end of last year, which puts some pressure on growth."

 Delaying the tax hike would not be an indication that Japan's government is giving up on fiscal consolidation, Tan said.